I am a Mechanical engineer by education. And I started my career with a core job in the steel industry.

 Reading is overrated.
 Let the machine do it.

-Natural Language Processing is something which captured my attention a while back.
+Natural Language Processing is something that captured my attention a while back.

 I wrote a series of 6 posts on it.
 If you want, you can take a look.